DR6-iX/Hermes-ransomware-full-analysis/README.md

 * ![Decryption of Obfuscated Key](Images/1-DecryptionOfObfuscatedKey.png)

 In the same function, the malwares retrieves various APIs.
-The fun part is that for kernel32.dll, developer tried to obfuscate the string with the following algorithm:
+The fun part is that for `kernel32.dll`, developer tried to obfuscate the string with the following algorithm:
 * ![Funny way of obfuscating kernel32 string](Images/2-FunnyWayOfObfuscatingKernel32String.png)

-And then place all characters in the right order to make “kernel32.dll”.
-It then imports it and search for LoadLibraryA to load other dlls, by iterating through its export table and comparing the strings with a custom made strcmp (since they remade all crt functions).
+And then place all characters in the right order to make `kernel32.dll`.
+It then imports it and search for LoadLibraryA to load other dlls, by iterating through its export table and comparing the strings with a custom made strcmp (since they remade all CRT functions).
 * ![Retrieval of LoadLibrary manually from Kernel32.dll](Images/3-RetrievalOfLoadLibraryManuallyFromKernel32Dll.png)

 After that, the following DLLs are resolved: